 In other words, their perceptions of you come from deep inside of them.
 And you’re not responsible for how they feel or what they think, neither can you change it.
 So, why waste your time fretting over something you have no control over?

 Instead, focus that energy on something productive.
-You can learn a new skill, take up a class, or pick up an old hobby.
+You can learn a new skill, take a class, or pick up an old hobby.
 Whatever brings you joy.

 2. Highlight Your Accomplishments